 Keep the baby covered with a towel or blanket.

-wrap up the baby in a towel and take him or her with you.
+wrap up the baby in a towel and take them with you.

 Start with the baby's face.
 Use a moistened, clean washcloth or cotton ball to wipe